 What is Masculinity?

 This polarisation (Men are from Mars & Women are from Venus) is yet another characteristic of Masculinity.
 For instance, typical American Hollywood movies are very polarized.
 There is always a villain and a good guy.
-Or there’s good cop, bad cop.
-Or there is the good guy who looses it all (by his own doing or not), but turns around and ends up on top in the end.
+Or there’s a good cop, a bad cop.
+Or there is the good guy who loses it all (by his own doing or not), but turns around and ends up on top in the end.

 The same polarization holds true for the upcoming US election process.
 Fundamentally the US has a two-party system.
 Republicans and Democrats.
 And yes, I know, there’s the Independent.
 But basically the Independent can only snoop voters away from the Democrats.
 Not from the Republicans.